Ursynów

 Ursynów (/pl/) is a district of the city of Warsaw, Poland.
 It has an area of 43.79 km^{2} (16.88 sq mi), and in 2023, it was inhabited by 149,775 people, making it the 5th most populous and 3rd largest district of the city.
-Located in its western part, it is its southernmost district, bordering Włochy to the west, Mokotów to the north, Wilanów, to the east, with its southern and part of western border forming the city boundary.
-There, it borders municipalities of Lesznowola in Piaseczno County, and Raszyn in Pruszków County.
+Located in its western part, it is its southernmost district of the city, bordering Włochy to the west, Mokotów to the north, Wilanów, to the east, with its southern and part of western border forming the city boundary.
+There, it borders the municipalities of Lesznowola in Piaseczno County, and Raszyn in Pruszków County.
 The district is dominated by residential areas, with its east predominantly featuring high-rise multifamily housing such as in neighbourhoods of Jary, and Stokłosy in central north, Imielin, Na Skraju, and West Ursynów in the northeast, and Natolin and Kabaty in the central east.
 The west is dominated by low-rise single-family housing with neighbourhoods of Dąbrówka, Grabów, Jeziorki, Pyry, and Wyczółki.